javimontero/cheatsheets/zsh.md

 New session w/ name: `tmux new -s name`
 List sessions: `tmux ls`
 Attach: `tmux a`, `tmux at`, `tmux attach` or `tmux a -t name`
+Run a command in a background tmux session: `tmux new-session -d "echo hello;sleep 10"`